splunk/public-o11y-docs/gdi/opentelemetry/components/syslog-receiver.rst

 Sample TCP configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to configure logs received via TCP:
+This example shows how to configure logs received using TCP:

 .. code-block:: yaml